-Botswana is one of Africa’s greatest wildlife destinations.
-Defined by the desert of the Kalahari and the delta of the Okavango, it is home to abundant wildlife, including the world’s largest concentration of African elephants.
+Botswana is one of Africa’s greatest wildlife destinations and home to some of the last great wilderness areas left on Earth.
+Defined by the desert of the Kalahari and the delta of the Okavango River, Botswana is home to abundant wildlife, including the world’s largest concentration of African elephants.

 The Okavango Delta is a near-unique phenomenon: a vast delta in the middle of the Kalahari Desert.
 Each January, rains in the Angolan Highlands send deluges surging 1,250km down the Okavango River into Botswana.

 Here, the water does not flow into any sea or ocean.
 Instead, when it reaches a flat, depressed area of around 15,000 sq km, it simply spreads across a vast, flat floodplain.
 Contained by two faultlines, it backs up and creates a magnificent swamp, known as one of the Seven Natural Wonders of Africa.

 The floodwaters reach their peak between June and August, when the delta expands to cover an area up to three times its summer extent.
 Reed-fringed channels, riverine forests and rich grasslands attract animals from vast distances, resulting in some of Africa’s densest and most diverse concentrations of wildlife.

 Rhinos were once abundant in the region and the Delta is prime rhino habitat.
 Surrounded by water, and with the protection of the Department of Wildlife and National Parks’ Anti Poaching Unit and the Botswana Defence Force, it is the perfect safe haven into which to reintroduce rhinos.